Ayush-Kanduri/The-Social-Book/README.md

 -  Users can add other users as friends.
 -  JWT functionality is also present in the code but is not used.

-## NOTE
+## Note

--  master branch contains the code for the Heroku Deployment.
+-  'master' branch contains the code for the Heroku Deployment.
--  Development branch contains the code for the localhost development version.
+-  'Development' branch contains the code for the localhost development version.
--  AWS_Deployment branch contains the code for the AWS Deployment.
+-  'AWS_Deployment' branch contains the code for the AWS Deployment.

-#

 ## Getting Started With The Project